utorfeb18/chess_game/README.md

 # Chess Game

-A chess game front end that allows two people to play against each other in real time while encorcing the rules of Chess.
+A chess game front end that allows two people to play against each other in real time while enforcing the rules of Chess.

 ## Getting Started